flappysquirrel/fluentfox/README.md

 Thanks to pellaeon for firefox-91plus-photon-userchrome-master

-And last but not the least...
-Ali.sh (for making some changes to readme.md) Thanks ali
+Ali.sh (for making some changes to readme.md)

 ## Contributing